QuentinRa/blog.quentinra.dev/programming/web/android/core/index.md

 <details class="details-e">
 <summary>🤔 Dynamic lists: notify 🤔</summary>

 The example is using a static unchangeable list.
-The easy+bad patch would be to rely on **notifyDataSetChanged** which mean we are updating the whole view, for a potentially minor change.
+The easy+bad patch would be to rely on **notifyDataSetChanged** which means we are updating the whole view, for a potentially minor change.

 ```diff
 -class DummyAdapter(private val items: List<Data>) : RecyclerView.Adapter<DummyAdapter.ViewHolder>() {